ncail/noaa-lighthouse-problem/README.md

 ### Configuration sections

+- **Primary data column names**
+    - `datetime`: Name of the datetime column in the primary data CSV files.
+    - `water_level`: Name of the water level column in the primary data CSV files.

+- **Reference data column names**
+    - `datetime`: Name of the datetime column in the reference data CSV files.
+    - `water_level`: Name of the water level column in the reference data CSV files.

 - **Filter by duration parameters**
     - `threshold`: The duration required for an offset to persist for it to be quantified in the results file.
     - `type`: Specifies if the threshold is a minimum or maximum cutoff.